 Dekton is Super Scratch-Resistant

 Scratches from knives, pans, or appliances are common hazards for kitchen counters.
-But thanks to its exceptional density, Dekton is very hard to scratch.
+Thanks to its exceptional density, Dekton is very hard to scratch.
 You can cut right on the countertop without fear of damage, and you don't have to worry about rough-bottom pans sliding across its surface.

 04 of 07